 Work on earth is all suspended

 Accidentally Taking The Sign of the Beast: 666

 By the 4th grade, I knew the difference between being a premillennialist and a postmillennialist.
 In addition to worrying about such things as my first kiss and whether or not I would be the last girl be able to write I Got It! on a note to my best friend (if you don’t get the reference you didn’t read Are You There God?
 It’s Me Margaret) I also had serious concerns about the tribulation and Armageddon.
 My brother and I had fantastic conversations about what would happen if we accidentally took the sign of the beast.

 Nothing could awaken these fears in me more than the song, I Wish We’d All Been Ready, which was written by Larry Norman, the “father of Christian rock music.”
 The hippie-rapture/end-of-times song was on Norman’s 1969 album, Upon This Rock.
 Norman, who was part of the Jesus movement within the hippie culture of the 60s and 70s likened the album to a streetfight.
 The song was re-recorded in the 90s by DC Talk.

 I first remember hearing the song when I was about three or four years old.
 It was also in a songbook tucked inside our piano bench.
 It was right underneath Dottie Rambo wearing an orange dress.
 Her picture appeared on the cover of some sheet music for Remind Me Dear Lord.

-Sometimes, I’d lift the lid to the piano bench and I’d take out the 70s song book and read the apocalypic lyrics to Norman’s song:
+Sometimes, I’d lift the lid to the piano bench and I’d take out the 70s songbook and read the apocalyptic lyrics to Norman’s song:

 Life was filled with guns and war and all of us got trampled on the floor…